 Take note, at least on this particular pistol, I can have the hammer back and push the safety down so that it looks like it is on.
 In fact, it is not quite yet fully deployed and if you push it back just a little bit farther it decocks the hammer.

 Me, I’d choose Inside the Waistband carry with the safety off and the hammer down.
 Carried that way, I’d feel completely confident there would be no negligent discharges, and I could still deploy the gun and get it a round on target quickly while under stress.

 When it comes where it matters most, the little gun performed spectacularly.
 As always, I lubed the gun, this time with the Rem Oil available at The Range at Austin, prior to shooting.
 After that, I didn’t clean, lube or disassemble the gun until all firing was done.
+We had no malfunctions.
 Perfect reliability.

 Simply locking the slide back on a loaded magazine and it’s fairly obvious why the budget gun cycles so well.
 There’s very little angle on the round as it enters the chamber.
 The slide coming forward pushes the bolt in line with the cartridge and almost in line with the bore.
 Since the bore isn’t tilting, it’s part of the frame, there’s just not much to go wrong, so it doesn’t.